 - Mechanical Permit for installations of heating and air conditioning or ventilation systems

-Renovating a kitchen can either be an express review or a route-through review, depending on the complexity of your project.
+Renovating a kitchen can either be an express review or a walk-thru review, depending on the complexity of your project.

 Construction Document Requirements